dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
-yeah yeah
+yes
-exactly so yeah a proof of useful work should be two things it should be hard so that it's a proof of work and it should also be useful so that you can
+exactly so a proof of useful work should be two things it should be hard so that it's a proof of work and it should also be useful so that you can